 When you join us here at our Cambridge clinic, you will be required to stay residentially for 28 days.
-During that period, you will undertake a Detox program which can take up to two weeks, depending on how severe your substance addiction has become.
+During that period, you will undertake an Alcohol detox program which can take up to two weeks, depending on how severe your substance addiction has become.

 At no point during this process should you take drugs because the only way your recovery can happen is if they are completely out of your system.